hcarty/shatter/README.md

 Shatter is a block breaking game written in OCaml using the [Orx](https://orx-project.org/) game engine.

+The game was written primarily to play with visual effects in Orx.

 ## Building and running the game

 1. Install Orx, following the instructions on the [wiki](https://wiki.orx-project.org/).